jamesdbrock/hffix/README.md

 The advantage is that this enables the High Frequency FIX Parser library to completely avoid free store memory allocation.
 The library performs all memory allocation on the stack, and the library never requires developers using the library to allocate anything on the free store with `new` or `malloc`.

 Field values in the FIX protocol are always encoded on the wire as ASCII, and High Frequency FIX Parser exposes field values to the developer as iterator range `char const* begin(), char const* end()`.
-High Frequency FIX Parser also provides a complete set of conversion functions to native C++ types for *ints*, *decimal floats*, *dates* and *times*, et cetera &mdash; see documentation for `hffix::message_writer` and `hffix::field_value`.
+High Frequency FIX Parser also provides a complete set of conversion functions to native C++ types for *ints*, *decimal floats*, *dates* and *times*, et cetera — see documentation for `hffix::message_writer` and `hffix::field_value`.

 ### Exceptions